cafewill/captain-ads/README.md

 # Captain Ads

-This is an Ads rotator!
+This is an Android Ads rotator!
 (Google, Admob, Facebook, etc)

 ## Features